 Unemployment: Individuals who are looking for work are entitled to a Jobseeker’s Allowance, which is a weekly allowance, with the amount depending on a person’s age.

-Paid Vacations: Since September 2020 employees receive 25 working days paid vacation, although some employers add another five.
+Paid Vacations: Since September 2020 employees receive 25 working days of paid vacation, although some employers add another five.
 These extra days can be carried over to the following year or worked for pay in lieu.
 Vacation days accrued in the qualifying ‘holiday year,’ which runs from September 1 until 31 August, can be taken up to December 31 of the following year.
 Employees have 2.08 days of paid vacation for each employment month in the holiday year.
 Non-qualifying workers receive a holiday allowance of 12.5% of their pay.

 Maternity Benefit: This is administered by the Public Benefits Administration (Udbetaling Danmark) and is calculated on hourly wage and hours worked over the three months before starting leave.
 The maximum allowance is DKK 4,460 (€600, US$696) divided by 37 (hours) for a maximum of DKK 120 (€16, US$19) per hour.
 Those earning less than DKK 120 receive their usual hourly wage.
-Maternity / Paternity / Parental Leave: This provides for four weeks pre-natal and 14 post-natal for the mother; two weeks “paternity leave” for father or co-parent immediately following birth or within the 14 weeks as agreed with employer; 32 weeks’ parental leave can be shared.
+Maternity / Paternity / Parental Leave: This provides for four weeks pre-natal and 14 post-natal for the mother; two weeks “paternity leave” for the father or co-parent immediately following the birth or within the 14 weeks as agreed with the employer; 32 weeks’ parental leave can be shared.

 Termination and Severance: There is no statute covering severance pay.
 Those covered by the Act on Salaried Employees (Funktionærloven) who have been in continuous employment for between 12 to 17 years are entitled to a severance payment of between one to three months’ salary if dismissed by the employer.
 Some Collective Bargaining Agreements (CBAs) provide for improved terms.

 Notice Periods: These apply to both employer and employee as agreed in the contract or collective agreements.
 The amount of notice is also governed by years of service, from one month in the first year up to six months for over nine years’ service.
-Individuals not covered by the Salaried Employees Act or a CBA are still entitled to receive a reasonable period of notice, depending on type of work and their length of service.
+Individuals not covered by the Salaried Employees Act or a CBA are still entitled to receive a reasonable period of notice, depending on the type of work and their length of service.
 Employees who resign must give at least one month’s notice.